pjh68/pjh68.github.io/_posts/2022-10-20-multi-tenancy-the-past.md

 IaaS providers take a similar limits based approach for many of their cloud-native services (e.g. AWS Lambda).
 AWS's playbook is to launch a new service with quite tight limits, and expand those limits as they get more confident managing bigger workloads without contention.

 For virtual machines (e.g. AWS EC2), noisy neighbours have been a common complaint for years.
 The solution appears to be probability: have a large scale and randomly allocate virtual machines to hosts.
 This lowers the chance of being on a host with lots of noisy neighbours.
-It's still a risk, and a number of people have developed tactics to detect performce-degraded hosts and to re-roll the dice by spinning up a new machine.
+It's still a risk, and a number of people have developed tactics to detect performance-degraded hosts and to re-roll the dice by spinning up a new machine.

 ## Summary